popular-parallel-programming/quad-ropes/Readme.md

 # Quad Ropes #

-A quad rope is an immutable, four-ary tree with two-dimensional arrays at its leaves.
+A quad rope is a two-dimensional binary tree with small, contiguous arrays at its leafs.
 Quad ropes combine the ideas of a [rope](https://en.wikipedia.org/wiki/Rope_(data_structure)) and [quad trees](https://en.wikipedia.org/wiki/Quadtree).

 Two-dimensional array-like data structures are often used in declarative array programming.
-The overall idea is to allow for constant-time concatenation while retaining efficiency when compared to native 2D-arrays.
+The overall idea is to allow for constant-time concatenation while roughly retaining efficiency of standard immutable 2D-arrays.
 Fast concatenation is important for immutable arrays as it allows a more complex gradual construction than a simple ```unfold```.

 Another positive property of immutable trees is that they are inherently parallel.
-At each node, we can spawn two or four tasks, which are handled by the .Net Task-Parallel Library (TPL).
+At each node, we can spawn new parallel tasks that are handled by the .Net Task-Parallel Library (TPL).

-## Runtime Overview ##
+## Runtime Complexity Overview ##

 | Operation | Immutable 2D Array | Quad Rope  |
 |-----------|--------------------|------------|